annapurna77/Advanced-Java-Programm/README.md

 Output for LinkedListIteratorExample.java -https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20221324.png

-2.Write a Java program to iterate a linked list in reverse order (using objlist.descendingIterator()) Output for LinkedListReverseIteration.java-https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20221621.png
+2.Write a Java program to iterate a linked list in reverse order (using objlist.descendingIterator())

+Output for LinkedListReverseIteration.java-https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20221621.png

-3.Write a Java program to insert the specified element at the end of a linked list.( using l_listobj.offerLast("Pink")) Output for LinkedListOfferLast.java-https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20221950.png
+3.Write a Java program to insert the specified element at the end of a linked list.( using l_listobj.offerLast("Pink"))

+Output for LinkedListOfferLast.java-https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20221950.png

-4. Write a Java program to display elements and their positions in a linked list ( using l_listobj.get(p) ) Output for LinkedListElementPositions.java-https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20222319.png
+4.Write a Java program to display elements and their positions in a linked list ( using l_listobj.get(p))

+Output for LinkedListElementPositions.java-https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20222319.png

 5 Write a Java program that swaps two elements ( first and third elements ) in a linked list ( using Collections.swap(l_list, 0, 2))

 Output for LinkedListSwapElements.java -https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20222536.png

 2a.
 Develop a java program for performing various string operations with different string handling functions directed as follows String Creation and Basic Operations, Length and Character Access, String Comparison, String Searching, Substring Operations , String Modification, Whitespace Handling, String Concatenation, String Splitting, StringBuilder Demo, String Formatting , Validate Email with contains( ) and startsWith() and endsWith()